Welcome to chapter 10 of our free email marketing course!

 How to design an email for mobile devices?

 There are a few basic rules that you need to follow while making an email for mobile devices.
-Researches have confirmed that the number of people reading emails on mobile devices is growing more than the number of people reading emails on desktops.
+Research has confirmed that the number of people reading emails on mobile devices is growing more than the number of people reading emails on desktops.

 Therefore, there are a set of rules that any marketer or businessman should follow to bring out the best emails for mobile devices.